commitdev/docs/docs/eps/ep-first-2-weeks.md

  - [ ] Work on your HOP

 Any technical question about your HOP?
-We want to familiarize you with asking questions in the #dev channel and P2P.
-These channels will be your main channels to ask questions during your time at Commit!
+We want to familiarize you with [asking questions on our platform](https://app.commit.dev/p2p).
+Our platform will be your primary community to ask questions during your time at Commit!

  - [ ] Review any SP opportunities sent to you.